willyon/gitlearn/readme.txt

-git has a mutable index called stage git chacks changes git chacks changes of files creating a new branch is quick and simple try
+git has a mutable index called stage git chacks changes git chacks changes of files creating a new bra is quick and simple try